-[Opinion] Russia's Patriarch Kirill, war criminal?
+[Opinion] The Patriarch who's in lockstep with Putin

 Kirill has claimed to receive "a weekly report of those violations of the law, the suffering that people are experiencing … violence, beatings, fighting for churches".

-Kirill's de fact foreign minister, the department for external church relations chairman, Metropolitan Hilarion, has alleged a campaign "with the involvement of the authorities" of beatings and church seizures.
+Kirill's de facto foreign minister, the department for external church relations chairman, Metropolitan Hilarion, has alleged a campaign "with the involvement of the authorities" of beatings and church seizures.

 His Church's systematic propaganda campaign about Ukraine has been utilised in Putin's justification for war.